jundalisay/spblist/content/en/research/whittaker/aether/chapter-01b.md

 Descartes gave it as his own.

 But he seems to have been under considerable obligations to Willebrord Snell (b.
 1591, d.
 1626), Professor of Mathematics at Leyden, who had discovered it experimentally in 1621.

-Snell did not publish his result, but communicated it in manuscript to several persons.
+Snell did not publish his result, but communicated it in manuscript.
 Huygens affirms that this manuscript had been seen by Descartes.

 Descartes presents the law as a deduction from theory.
 - This, however, he is able to do only by the aid of analogy.